 For the same LayerPart, the outer line area will be marked as Insets, and the area inside the line will be marked as Up/Down Skins Areas or Sparse Infill Areas.
-As for the specific parameters (such as outline thickness, infill density, and pattern, etc.), you can set them separately in Cura.
+As for the specific parameters (such as outline thickness, infill density, pattern, etc.), you can set them separately in Cura.
 It should be noted that this step is only to mark different areas and plan corresponding printing modes, but not actual paths.
 When the G code is compiled in the next step, specific printing paths will be generated in different areas.

 Generating the G Code

 In this step, CuraEngine will collect the geometry and parameter information involved in all the previous steps, and then compile it into G Code to guide the 3D printer to print out the target model.

 As shown below, Cura's official document lists some important bits during this process: